The key reasons 'why' you need to plan in agribusiness include:

 Fixed infrastructure: buildings, fences, reticulated water supplies, etc. need to be planned and designed to meet their functional requirements; we also need to plan for their maintenance and their replacement, particularly for fixed assets that have shorter life-spans.

-Workflow planning: balancing seasonal variations in terms of labour and equipment demands.
+Workflow planning: balancing seasonal variations in labour and equipment demands.

 Customer management: attracting, keeping and managing customers.
-You have to be able to service your customers’ needs, on time and on budget or you won’t have them for long, so planning workflows; plant and equipment requirements; communications; etc.
+You have to be able to service your customers’ needs, on time and on budget or you won’t have them for long, so planning workflows, plant and equipment requirements, communications etc. are keys to sustainability.

-Business financials: time and expense tracking and invoicing; record keeping
+Business financials: time and expense tracking and invoicing, record keeping etc.